 TCL provides an educational program for students who need to strengthen or refresh basic skills in mathematics, reading, and/or writing/English.
 The purpose of developmental studies courses is to help students obtain the skills needed to successfully enter and complete academic programs.
-If placement scores on ASSET or COMPASS fall below the required levels, students should register for Developmental Studies (DVS) courses.
-These courses include DE Mathematics Basics and DE Mathematics Basics Workshop, DE Mathematics and DE Mathematics Workshop, DE Reading and DE Reading Workshop, DE English and DE English Workshop.
+If placement scores on COMPASS fall below the required levels, students should register for Developmental Studies (DVS) courses.
+These courses include DE Mathematics and DE Mathematics Workshop, DE Reading and DE Reading Workshop, DE English and DE English Workshop, and Introduction to Composition.
+All students registered for 0 level classes are required to register for COL 105.
+Both courses will be taken the same semester.
+Students registered for 100 level classes are required to register for COL 103.
+Both course will be taken the same semester.
+If a student is enrolled in a 0 level and a 100 level course the same semester, they will only be required to take COL 105 that semester.
+If a student continues in a 0 level course for the second time, they will be required to take COL 103.